 The Property itself, the Circumstances, and the Asset Owner

 The first item on the agenda will be the property itself and the category it falls into.
-This type of lending applies to Industrial, commercial, and mixed-use real estate but it goes much further when one drills down.
+This type of commercial mortgage lending applies to Industrial, commercial, and mixed-use real estate but it goes much further when one drills down.
 Here are some of the typical questions and issues that commonly occur when commercial leveraging is a prime consideration:

 - Is this new construction (i.e. a construction loan) or is an existing asset the focus of attention?